A topic from the subject of Biochemistry in Chemistry.

 Objective:

-This experiment demonstrates the biochemical process known as oxidative phosphorylation, which generates ATP and provides energy for cellular activities.
+This experiment demonstrates the biochemical process of oxidative phosphorylation, a crucial part of cellular respiration that generates ATP (adenosine triphosphate), the primary energy currency of cells, fueling various cellular activities.

 Materials: